Euro zone finance ministers dismiss Greek exit "propaganda"

 Investors are already looking to the ECB to return to the fray.
 It created more than 1 trillion euros of three-year money in December and February, and signaled afterwards that it had done all it could.

-Reporting by Renee Maltezou and George Georgiopoulos in Athens, Valentina Za in Milan, Paul Day in Madrid, Emelia Sithole-Matarise in London; writing by Mike Peacock; editing by Luke Baker
+Reporting by Renee Maltezou and George Georgiopoulos in Athens, Valentina Za in Milan, Paul Day in Madrid, Emelia Sithole-Matarise in London; Writing by Mike Peacock; Editing by Luke Baker and Lisa Shumaker